Dental Implants Ridgefield

 The 4-Step Dental Implant Process

 The dental implant process can be tricky.
 Unlike dentures or bridges, implants force a dentist to take complex steps.
-Treatment can thus span several months.
+Treatment can span several months.
 Even so, the procedure’s perks are worth this time and effort.
-That’s why Ridgefield Perfect Smile Center performs implant placement entirely in-house.
-Our dentists – with their training and experience – ensure you’ll get quality results.
-In particular, expect four steps from their work: consultation, surgery, osseointegration, and delivery of the final restoration.
-Please continue reading or call our office for more details.
+While each patient’s journey to a complete smile with dental implants is unique, you can expect four main steps in the process: consultation, surgery, osseointegration, and delivery of the final restoration.

 Initial Dental Implant Consultation